NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q4](Q4.png)

-The top 10 movies and shows stood out for their exceptional IMDB scores, with Pawankhind leading movies at 9.9 and Water Helps the Blood Run leading shows at 9.7.
-Notably, Indian cinema dominates the top movie rankings, reflecting Amazon Prime's strong investment in international content.
-On the other hand, the bottom 10 titles scored as low as 1.1 for movies and 1.3 for shows.
-While these low scores may reflect niche or low-budget productions, it highlights the wide range of content quality across the platform.
+The top 10 movies and shows had some impressive IMDB scores, with Pawankhind leading movies at 9.9 and Water Helps the Blood Run leading shows at 9.7.
+One thing that stood out is how much Indian cinema dominates the top movie rankings, which shows Amazon Prime has made a strong push into international content.
+On the flip side, the bottom 10 titles scored as low as 1.1 for movies and 1.3 for shows, highlighting just how wide the quality range is across the platform.

 ## 2. How does the average IMDB score differ between Movies and Shows?